zano97/Michele-Zanotti/README.md

 - 👋 Hi, I’m Michele Zanotti
 - 👀 I’m interested in Physics and Data Science
-- 🌱 I’m enrolled in a Master's degree in Physics for technologies and innovations and currently enrolled in several Coursera courses about Machine Learning and Artificial Inteligence
+- 🌱 I’m enrolled in an International PhD in Science focused on the developement on novel architectures for gas sensing and currently enrolled in several Coursera courses about Machine Learning and Artificial Inteligence
 - 💼 If you want to see some of my programming projects:

     - [Coursera Projects on Machine Learning](https://github.com/zano97/Michele-Zanotti/tree/main/Coursera)